 Belgium

-They also go beyond the requirements of the directive in a few key ways.
-For example, they state that employers must inform job applicants of the starting pay or pay range for a position as soon as a job opening is announced (the directive only requires that this information be provided before the interview stage).
+They also go beyond the requirements of the Directive in a few key ways.
+For example, they state that employers must inform job applicants of the starting pay or pay range for a position as soon as a job opening is announced (the Directive only requires that this information be provided before the interview stage).

 Bulgaria